Frequently Asked Questions

 Is it really easy to learn

 You can grab the very basics in a couple of hours!
-That’s why we are offering two hours of getting started free lessons for everybody during the fest!
+That’s why we are offering three hours of getting started free lessons for everybody during the fest!

 (of course a lifetime will not be enough to become a maestro)